Get to know your greens

 With a strong, rich, peppery flavor, kale pairs well with other bold flavors, such as soy sauce, pungent cheeses and bacon.

 Containing more calcium than milk, collard greens also are a part of the Brassica family.
 Like kale, they're a fantastic source of vitamins A, C and K and dietary fiber.
 Collards have a mild, smoky flavor and are a staple in Southern cooking.
 Collard leaves that are smaller will be more tender and less bitter.
-Visit pccnaturalmarkets.com/r/1678 to watch a Quick Bites video where PCC Nutrition Educator Leika Suzumura demonstrates tips and ideas for working with collards in your kitchen.
+Watch PCC Nutrition Educator Leika Suzumura demonstrate tips and ideas for working with collards in your kitchen in our Quick Bites video.

 In the same family as quinoa, beets and spinach, chard offers a phenomenal array of nutrients, including potassium, iron, calcium and vitamin K. Chard can help with blood sugar regulation and it provides excellent bone support.